Oil and gas upstream

 NMSC Kazmortransflot LLP is the National Sea Carrier.
 Its assets include:

-- merchant fleet – own oil tankers: Almaty and Aktau, each with a deadweight of 12 thous. tons; Atyrau with a deadweight of 13 thous. tons; and Aframax oil tankers – Alatau and Altai, each with a deadweight of 115 thous. tons
+- merchant fleet – own oil tankers: Astana, Almaty and Aktau, each with a deadweight of 12 thous. tons; and Aframax oil tankers – Alatau and Altai, each with a deadweight of 115 thous. tons

-- marine support fleet: 10 vessels – tugboats Ural, Irtysh, 8 barge platforms of KMG series with a capacity of 3,600 tons each
+- marine support fleet: 8 barge platforms of KMG series with a capacity of 3,600 tons each

-- a fleet to support Tengizchevroil’s Future Growth Project: 3 MCV ship – Barys, Berkut and Sunkar, and 3 tugboats – Talas, Emba and Irgiz.
+- a fleet to support Tengizchevroil’s Future Growth Project: 3 Caspian-class barges (MCV) – Barys, Berkut and Sunkar with a capacity of 5,200 tonn each, and 3 tugboats – Talas, Emba and Irgiz with a bollard pull of 40 tonnes-force each.

 The main current routes for oil transportation by sea: